 It’s not just about water conservation, either.
 The dishwasher can heat water to extremely hot temperatures—from 140° F to 155° F—which sanitizes the dishes as they’re washed.
 Even while wearing gloves, I don’t think I could handle water that hot.
 These high temperatures mean you can stop wasting time (and water) by pre-rinsing your dishes in the sink.
 Just give them a quick scrape into the trash to remove excess debris and let the dishwasher handle the rest.

 No matter how much you use the dishwasher, though, there will always be items you have to hand-wash—like your cast-iron skillets, that expensive Chef’s knife, and any wooden utensil or cutting board.
-Here are some more items you shouldn’t wash in your dishwasher.
+Here are some more items you should never wash in your dishwasher.

 But go ahead and be lazy for the rest of the time: Load that dishwasher up, guilt-free.
 Just make sure to only run it when it’s full.
 Since it uses the same amount of water regardless of its contents, you’ll save money by loading it up.
 Next, make sure you’re not making these mistakes when loading your dishwasher.